Robustly decorrelating errors with mixed quantum gates: Results

 We consider the following dimensionless model for a single qubit subject to frequency drift:

 where $\epsilon$ corresponds to fluctuations in qubit frequency and $\delta$ corresponds to fluctuations in the control field.

 To generate the initial controls, we use the GRAPE algorithm\cite{Khaneja2005} with N=25 steps and total evolution time of $\pi$ to generate 750 candidate controls.
-However, by imposing the sparisty constraint discussed in Section \ref{sec:sparsity}, we found MQGs consisting of just 10 controls.
-Fig.~\ref{fig:sparsity} shows that as $\lambda$ (Eq. \eqref{eq:minimization_regularization}) increases, the support of the MQGs become more peaked, with most of their probability mass concentrating on a smaller number of controls.
+We give a detailed discussion of GRAPE in the appendix (\ref{sub:grape}).
+Using the results from in Section \ref{sec:sparsity} we generated MQGs that sample from only 10 of these controls.
+Fig.~\ref{fig:sparsity} shows solutions to Eq.~\eqref{eq:minimization_sparsity} for different choices of $\lambda$.
+As $\lambda$ increases, most of the weights in the optimal solution become smaller, resulting in a sparser MQG.

 In our implementation of the GRAPE algorithm, we use the performance function presented in \cite{Khaneja2005}, and average over different values of $\delta$ and $\epsilon$ using Gaussian quadrature when computing the gradient, so that we find controls that are naturally robust.
 The standard deviations considered for all parameters in our numerical experiments were fixed to $\sigma=.001$.
 Finally, we assume that the errors on $\sigma_x$ and $\sigma_y$ are perfectly correlated, as in our experimental implementation.
 We note that advanced quantum control protocols may provide an even more principled approach to control synthesis.
 DMORPH \cite{dominy2008exploring}, for example, explores continuous families of controls on fidelity level sets, thereby enabling further optimizations against secondary criteria, such as the duration of the control pulse or robustness to drift.

 Using controls generated in this way, the MQGs produced for $X_{\pi/2}$ and $Y_{\pi/2}$ are qualitatively similar, with the results for $X_{\pi/2}$ shown in Fig. \ref{fig:YMQG}.
 By imposing the penalty from Section \ref{sec:norm}, we sought to ensure that the algorithm preferentially selected controls with smaller errors.
 Adding this constraint increased the performance of the generator-exact MQG by nearly an order of magnitude at the origin, and produced a robust generator-exact MQG whose performance is an order of magnitude better than the generator-exact MQG away from the origin.
 Imposing this constraint allows us to trade off flatness for performance.
 This shows that through adding constraints to our optimization routine, we can make the MQG practically useful.